rfll/Scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a single page application built using React, Webpack, and Babel.
+Interview Scheduler is a single page application(SPA) built using React, Webpack, and Babel.

+Users can book interviews between Monday to Friday.
+Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
+Interviews can be edited, deleted and cancelled.

 Data is persisted by the API server using a PostgreSQL database.
-Testing was completed using Jest and Cypress.
+Testing was completed using Storybook, Jest, and Cypress.

 ## Screenshots